Skip to main content

 • be signed and dated by signing and dating complete and identical copies of the enduring power of attorney in counterpart.
 The enduring power of attorney submitted to the land title office must include the enduring power of attorney that includes the signature of the witnessing officer and the copy of the enduring power of attorney that includes the signature of the adult and/or attorney, as applicable; and

-• include an affidavit under s.
-49 of the Land Title Act (“LTA”) where the execution of the adult is remotely witnessed.
-The remote witnessing of an enduring power of attorney under the alternative process does not meet the Part 5, LTA requirement for the adult to be in the physical presence of (appear before) the witnessing officer.
-Consequently, a s.
-49 affidavit is required to ensure the execution of the enduring power of attorney is in accordance with the LTA.
+• be accompanied by an affidavit under s.
+49 of Part 5 of the LTA where execution by the adult is remotely witnessed.
+The LTA requires the individual who executes an instrument to appear before and be in the physical presence of an officer; it does not permit the officer to witness the execution from a different location.
+As the remote witnessing of an enduring power of attorney under the alternative process does not meet the LTA’s “physical presence” witnessing requirement, a s.
+49 affidavit is required to satisfy the registrar that the witnessing of the adult’s execution of the enduring power of attorney is otherwise acceptable.
 The s.
 49 affidavit must be from the officer who remotely witnessed the enduring power of attorney, as this is the individual who can attest to the information required under s.
-49. See the “Affidavit of Execution” guidance below for information on the suggested form of affidavit when an enduring power of attorney is executed by an adult and remotely witnessed.
+49. See the “Affidavit of Execution” guidance below for information on the suggested form of affidavit when the adult’s execution of an enduring power of attorney has been remotely witnessed.

 A s.
 49 affidavit is not required when the signature of the attorney on the enduring power of attorney is remotely witnessed, as the execution of the attorney does not need to meet the requirements of Part 5, LTA.